Wayne F. Shovelin Scholarship

 CaroMont Health Foundation in honor of Wayne F. Shovelin.
 Their gift was used to create the Wayne

-F. Shovelin Scholarship Fund, a competitive funding program for exceptional
+F. Shovelin Scholarship Fund and support a competitive scholarship program

-high school seniors pursuing careers in healthcare.
-We are grateful for
+for exceptional high school seniors pursuing careers in healthcare.
+We

-their investment and collaboration to focus on attracting and educating
+are grateful for their investment and collaboration to focus on attracting

-outstanding medical professionals through the creation of this prestigious
+and educating outstanding medical professionals through the creation of

-who are interested in entering or pursuing a career in healthcare.
-The
+County residents who are interested in entering or pursuing a career in

-Foundation and Auxiliary Scholarship application cycle is announced each
+healthcare.
+The Foundation application cycle is announced each year in

-Please direct questions about these scholarships to the Foundation Office
+Please direct all questions about the scholarships to the Foundation Office

 Mr. and Mrs. Joe R. Hudson Nursing Scholarship